 The official guidelines provided by Google are pretty vague at times.
 The company’s definition of what constitutes an intrusive interstitial is not clear-cut and many elements are not addressed, such as:

 - Live chat boxes,

 The Future of Mobile Search

 There is all indication that the mobile-first index will be fully rolled out in 2018.
 This is supported by various statements made by Google over the past year.
 Including most recently with Webmaster Trends Analyst, Gary Illyes telling his audience at SMX East in October, that the mobile-first index had started to slowly roll out, at least for a “few sites”.

 Currently, when users search for something on their mobile using the Google search engine, Google uses a desktop-based index to deliver results.
-Its ranking system then typically looks at the desktop version of a page’s content to evaluate its relevance to the user’s query.
+Its ranking system then typically looks at the desktop version to evaluate its relevance to the user’s query.

 No Mobile Site

 There is a bit of a caveat for those with absolutely no mobile site.
 With Google saying “If you only have a desktop site, they’ll continue to index your desktop site just fine”.